,

 (photo: amazon)

-Before installing an expansion tank, make sure to confirm the thermal expansion in the water heater by performing the following test:
+Before installing an expansion tank, it is important to confirm the thermal expansion in the water heater by performing the following test:

 • Reduce the temperature on the thermostat to its minimum.